lit/lit.dev/packages/lit-dev-content/site/guide/components/properties.md

 </dt>
 <dd>

 Set to true to declare the property as _internal reactive state_.
 Internal reactive state triggers updates like public reactive properties, but Lit doesn't generate an attribute for it, and users shouldn't access it from outside the component.
 Equivalent to using the `@state` decorator.
+Default: false.
 For more information, see [Internal reactive state](#internal-reactive-state).

 </dd>
 <dt>